scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/dygraphs/README.md

 # Angular Dygraphs Chart

-  Angular component for displaying Value visualization.
+  Angular component for displaying big historical data.

   It can take static value or be synced to a Real-time Communication.